chef/chef-web-docs/content/upgrade_server.md

     rpm -Uvh --nopostun /path/to/chef-server-core-<version>.rpm
     ```

-5. Upgrade the server with the following command:
+5. Upgrade the server with the following command.
+You will
+    need to type `Yes` to accept Chef License for version 13.

     ``` bash
     chef-server-ctl upgrade
     ```
+    Or alternatively for upgrading to version 13 use command:

+    ```bash
+    CHEF_LICENSE='accept' chef-server-ctl upgrade
+    ```

-6. Start Chef Server 12:
+6. Start Chef Infra Server 13:

     ``` bash
     chef-server-ctl start